lune-climate/lune-shipping-csv-tool/.github/README.md

 it's a live/test key.
 You should put the key in the .env file in the root of the project so that it can be accessed as an environmental variable when running the utility.

 You will also need to create a CSV input file within the /input folder.
-Please examine [this existing file](https://github.com/lune-climate/lune-shipping-csv-tool/blob/master/input/sampleInput.csv) to understand the format.
+Please examine the existing file `input/sampleInput.csv` to see the format of the file.

 ## The CSV Input format